Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Setting and Assumptions

-We do not (yet) know how to get such ``good enough'' estimates of latent node locations $\hat{C}$ for arbitrary graphons.
-For this reason, we specialize to two settings, latent community (stochastic block) models and latent space models, where the latent node locations $C$ and the link-probability function $w$ take particularly tractable forms, which have been extensively explored in the literature.
+There does not (yet) exist results providing such ``good enough'' estimates of latent node locations $\hat{C}$ for arbitrary graphons.
+For this reason, our results specialize to two settings, where the latent node locations $C$ and the link-probability function $w$ take particularly tractable forms: latent community (stochastic block) models and the more general (continuous) latent space models.
+Both model types have been extensively explored in the literature.
 It is by building on results for these models that we can find regimes where the social-influence coefficients can be estimated consistently.
+It is, however, worth noting that for any graphon model where ``good enough'' estimates of latent node locations $\hat{C}$ exist, an analog to our results for latent space models (Theorem \ref{asymptotic-consistent-for-latent-space}) can be built.